TechandHi-IT/health-match/README.md

-# health-match
+**Problem Statement** - Many young people enter into marriages without having adequate information about their partner's health, which can lead to unexpected health issues and challenges in the future.
+There is a need for a solution that empowers individuals to make informed decisions about their choice of life partner by providing access to relevant medical information.
+By providing individuals with health-related information about their potential life partners, this project contributes to promoting good health and well-being.
+Informed decisions can lead to healthier families and reduce the risk of the transmission of certain hereditary health conditions

-The idea is to create an app that helps young people choose the right life partner by providing information about their potential partner's health.
+**Solution** - The idea is to create an app that helps young people choose the right life partner by providing information about their potential partner's health.
 It's like having a tool that lets you know if your partner might have certain health conditions or risks that could affect your future together.
+This way, you can make more informed decisions about your relationship and overall well-being.